22388o/bitcoinbounties-pub/2024-01-20-Design-User-To-Firebolt-Wallet.md

 - Create Seed (12 and 24 words)
 - Choose Bitcoin Address (Taproot or Segwit)
 - Choose Nostr or Web5 for create decentralized identity
+- Backup mnemonic phrase
+- Choose by default mainnet or testnet

 #### Resources